Maximal order Abelian subgroups of Coxeter groups: Proof of Theorem 1.2

-{\bf Remarks and examples}: As we have seen in Theorem 1.3. most discrete maximal tori have no direct factors isomorphic to $ \Z_{4}.$ The Weyl group of Type $A_3$ is the Symmetric group $S_4$ and it already hints at the definition of a maximal torus (of $W$) . $S_4$ has three conjugacy classes of maximal order Abelian subgroups, those of $M_1 = \langle1234) \rangle, \, \, M_2 = \langle(12), (34) \rangle$ and $M_3 = \langle (12)(34), (13)(24) \rangle.$ Whereas $M_2$ and $M_3$ are isomorphic as abstract groups they are not as permutation groups, i.e. they are not conjugate in $S_4.$ On the other hand the cycle $(1234)$ is a Coxeter element and it generates (for $W$ of any type) a maximal Abelian subgroup of $W$ (in this case also of maximal order ) and a distinguished conjugacy class.
-Similarly the Weyl group of Type $B_2/C_2$ has three conjugacy classes of maximal order Abelian subgroups, two of which are isomorphic to $ \Z_{2}^{2}$ and the other ( isomorphic to $\Z_{4}$) corresponding to the Coxeter element.
-Whereas the Abelian subgroup generated by the Coxeter element (although maximal) is no longer of maximal order in higher rank, by Theorem 1.3. the above conjugacy class phenomenon persists for classical types (excluding $D_{2k}$).
+{\bf Remarks and examples}: The Weyl group of Type $A_3$ is the symmetric group $S_4$ and it already hints at the definition of a maximal torus (of $W$) . $S_4$ has three conjugacy classes of maximal order Abelian subgroups, those of $M_1 = \langle(1234) \rangle, \, \, M_2 = \langle(12), (34) \rangle$ and $M_3 = \langle (12)(34), (13)(24) \rangle.$ Whereas $M_2$ and $M_3$ are isomorphic as abstract groups they are not as permutation groups, i.e. they are not conjugate in $S_4.$ On the other hand the cycle $(1234)$ is a Coxeter element and it generates (for $W$ of any type) a maximal Abelian subgroup of $W$ (in this case also of maximal order) and a distinguished conjugacy class.
+Similarly the Weyl group of Type $B_2$ has three conjugacy classes of maximal order Abelian subgroups, two of which are isomorphic to $ \Z_{2}^{2}$ and the other (isomorphic to $\Z_{4}$) corresponding to the Coxeter element.
+Whereas the Abelian subgroup generated by the Coxeter element (although maximal) is no longer of maximal order in higher rank, by Theorem 1.2. the above conjugacy class phenomenon persists for classical types (excluding $D_{2k}$).